bubi1600/CMS2/readme.md

-# E-Commerce Node.js Backend API
+# Coupon management system Node.js Backend API

 [TOC]

 ## Introduction
-This repository is the code representation for the udemy course "MERN Stack E-Commerce Mobile App: React Native, Redux, Expo"
+This repository is the code representation for my exam work, which is to program a functioning coupon management system app for android units.

 ## Run